IntrepidPursuits/static-analysis-gradle-plugin/README.md

     lintAbortOnError        // default:  false
 }
 ```
-<b>Please note that if you want to change lint's `abortOnError` setting that you'll need to do it via this value, since it will overwrite any value you put directly into the `lintOptions` block of your build.gradle file.</b>
+<b>Please note that if you want to change any of the settings referenced here (such as lint's `abortOnError`) you'll need to do it via this configuration block, since this plugin will overwrite any properties you set directly in the `lintOptions`, `findbugs`, or `pmd` block(s) of your build.gradle file.</b>

 Refer to the gradle doc for [PmdExtension](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.quality.PmdExtension.html) and [FindBugsExtension](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.quality.FindBugsExtension.html) for an explaination of these fields.